RDAProvIG/WGplanning/CaseContent/Charter.md

 ### Long-term (M18)

 8. A taxonomy for provenance use cases.
-9. Recommendations for aligning new use cases with provenance patterns.
+9. Recommendations for aligning new use cases with provenance design patterns.
 10. Lessons for provenance sharing and enterprise management implementations.
 11. A synthesis and critical comparison of community recommendations for provenance tool custodianship.
 12. A summary of best practice principles for provenance data collection stewardship.